zyegfryed/django-statici18n/README.rst

 At first glance, it works well and everything is fine.
-But, because `JSONCatalog view`_ is generating JavaScript catalog dynamically on each request, it's `adding an overhead`_ that can be an issue with site growth.
+But, because `JSONCatalog view`_ is generating JavaScript catalog dynamically on each and every request, it's `adding an overhead`_ that can be an issue with site growth.

 That's what ``django-statici18n`` is for:

     Collecting JavaScript catalogs from each of your Django apps (and any other place you specify) into a single location that can easily be served in production.

 The main website for ``django-statici18n`` is `github.com/zyegfryed/django-statici18n`_ where you can also file tickets.